CAAPIM/apim-charts/charts/portal/README.md

 ## Introduction
 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.

+## 2.2.5 General Updates
+- This new version of the chart supports API Portal 5.1.1.

 ## 2.2.4 General Updates
 - Removed pssg related environment variables from portal-enterprise and portal-data containers.